curl/everything-curl/libcurl/conn/reuse.md

 # Connection reuse

 libcurl keeps a pool of old connections alive.
-When one transfer has completed it keeps N connections alive in a "connection pool" (sometimes also called connection cache) so that a subsequent transfer that happens to be able to reuse one of the existing connections can use it instead of creating a new one.
+When one transfer has completed it keeps N connections alive in a connection pool (sometimes also called connection cache) so that a subsequent transfer that happens to be able to reuse one of the existing connections can use it instead of creating a new one.
 Reusing a connection instead of creating a new one offers significant